The purpose of this list of resources is to guide small and medium-sized businesses during and post-COVID-19.

 - Business Credit Availability Program (BCAP) – This program provides financing to businesses through operating credit and cash flow loans and is administered by private-sector financial institutions.
 There are two initiatives under the BCAP: 1) The Canada Emergency Business Account (CEBA) which provides government-funded interest-free loans – for the first year – through financial institutions in cooperation with Export Development Canada (EDC), to help cover operating costs during a period where revenues have been temporarily reduced.
 2) There is the Loan Guarantee for Small and Medium Enterprises which provides loans through EDC guarantees and the Business Development Bank of Canada (BDC) co-lending with financial institutions.

-- Canada Emergency Commercial Rent Assistance (CECRA) – This federal/provincial program provides forgivable loans to qualifying commercial property owners to cover a portion of rent payments that are payable by eligible small business tenants who are experiencing financial hardships during April, May and June 2020.
+- Canada Emergency Commercial Rent Assistance (CECRA) – This federal/provincial program provides forgivable loans to qualifying commercial property owners to cover a portion of rent payments that are payable by eligible small business tenants who are experiencing financial hardships.
+The deadline to submit a new application and opt-in for the July and August extension is September 30, 2020.

 - Facebook Small Business Grants Program – Provides cash grants and ad credits to eligible small businesses with less than 50 employees, to help them keep their workforce, pay rent, connect with more customers, and cover operational costs.